Matsuyama Ehime, Japan Travel Guide

 Deepen your cultural experience with historical sites and rural insights beyond Matsuyama.

 Oyamazumi Shrine on Omishima Island, one of Japan's oldest, houses a vast collection of samurai armor.
-It has a profound historical and spiritual experience.
+It has a profound historical and a soulful experience.

-Uchiko-za in Uchiko, a Meiji-era kabuki theater, welcomes tours and performances.
+Uchiko-za in Uchiko, a Meiji-era kabuki theater, welcomes tours and shows.
 Ozu Castle, a meticulously reconstructed fortress in Ozu, displays feudal life.

-Uchiko and Ozu offer authentic views of historical merchant towns and rural charm.
+Uchiko and Ozu offer authentic views of historical merchant towns and pastoral charm.
 Their preserved streets contrast with urban Matsuyama.
 Visiting citrus farms shows Ehime's agricultural heartland.

 Matsuyama hosts several temples on this Buddhist route (Ishiteji, Joruriji, Hanta-ji).
 Many more temples are accessible for day trips, a chance to join this ancient spiritual journey.